Lightning-Universe/lightning-flash/docs/source/template/optional.rst

     :language: python
     :pyobject: ImageClassificationPreprocess.default_transforms

-Add serializers for use with your Task
+Add output serializers to your Task
 ======================================

 Sometimes you want to give the user some control over their prediction format.